How SpaceX plans to land 2018 on Mars

 Let's see how Musk's ambitious plan will go.
 Musk said the Dragon is not a comfortable environment for space explorers.

-However, this mission marks an important milestone in between NASA and SpaceX, bringing them one step closer to their goal of sending humans to Mars in 2030.
+This mission, however, marks an important milestone in NASA-SpaceX collaboration, bringing them a step closer to achieving their goal of sending people to Mars 2030.

 iGuRu.gr The Best Technology Site in Greecefgns